twardoch/ttfdiet/README.md

   an optimization method similar to the one used by the tool,
 * test the level of applications' basic OTL support, most notably for 'ccmp' decomposition and 'mark'/'mkmk' attachment.
-To test OTL support, install a dieted font and type a precomposed character such "?", "?", etc.
+To test OTL support, install a dieted font and type a precomposed character such "Ä", "á", etc.

 This tool is NOT intended to produce shipping-quality fonts.